juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 5. **Review and edit your instructions carefully (make sure your writing is complete and correct)**:
-Express steps in the positive, it's preferable to say "do something" than "don't do something"---e.g. instead of saying "don't forget the salt", write "add salt when the eggs boil".
+Express steps in the positive, it's preferable to say "do something" than "don't do something"—e.g. instead of saying "don't forget the salt", write "add salt when the eggs boil".

 6. **Avoid expressing opinions, preferences, or choices**: instructions are not about what might happen, what someone could choose, or what you personally prefer.
 Instructions are imperative statements that give an action to perform.
-Minor choices can be stated with an "or" statement---e.g. add chili, tabasco sauce, or pepper flakes.
+Minor choices can be stated with an "or" statement—e.g. add chili, tabasco sauce, or pepper flakes.

 7. **Explain how to begin the process**: this might include gathering needed materials or supplies, or laying out a work area.